spren9er/cactuz/README.md

 #### Wildcard Depth Styling

 Setting `depth` to `'*'` applies a style to every depth level in the tree.
 When combined with `ColorScale` objects for `fillColor` and/or `strokeColor`, it automatically samples colors from a [d3-scale-chromatic](https://d3js.org/d3-scale-chromatic) sequential color scale.
-The number of sampled colors equals the tree depth + 1, evenly distributed across the scale from 0 to 1.
+The number of sampled colors equals the _tree depth + 1_, evenly distributed across the scale from 0 to 1.

 All d3 sequential scales are supported: `magma`, `viridis`, `inferno`, `plasma`, `blues`, `greens`, `reds`, `turbo`, `cividis`, `warm`, `cool`, and more.